lscalese/iris-config-api/README.md

 ## How It works

-Basically, there is a related for class for each existing class in %SYS Config package (and few classes from SYS and Security) to allow a configuration using a JSON document.
-See the following example :
+Basically, developers write a configuration JSON document and load it with `##class(Api.Config.Services.Loader).Load()` method.

+Let's see an example :

 ```json
 {